khealy/khealy.github.io/portfolio/restaurant/index.md

 Prices range from $5 (Edamame) to $19.95 (Shrimp Scampi), with an average menu item price of $13.29.
 Italian is the highest-priced category on average ($16.75), followed by Asian ($13.48).

-We have 3 months of order data--from January through March.
+We have 3 months of order data--from January through March, with 5370 total orders and 12,234 items ordered.
+The 7 top orders by item count had 14 items on them, and 20 orders had more than 12 items.
+January and March had similar order numbers (1800+), while there was a dip in February (<1700).

+The top 5 orders by spend (>$185) ordered heavily from the Italian category,

 **Note:** I used "top orders" as a proxy for "top customers" since we have order- and item-level data but not customer-level data.